Selecting and Excluding Drives

 A system state backup uses Volume Shadow Copy Service (VSS), where each operating system 'element' is represented by a Microsoft VSS writer of type 'VSS_UT_BOOTABLESYSTEMSTATE'.
 Exactly which system state writers will be used depends on the Windows operating system.
 The 'System Writer' will process most of the files needed for the system state, but other writers may include the 'Registry Writer', the 'WMI Writer', the 'Task Scheduler Writer' , the 'COM+ REGDB Writer' and the 'ASR Writer'.

 The backup process works like this

-- TSM, acting as a VSS requester, queries VSS for the list of bootable system state writers
+- Spectrum Protect, acting as a VSS requester, queries VSS for the list of bootable system state writers

 - VSS requester queries each VSS writer for its metadata which includes the files that need to be backed up for that writer

 - The necessary snapshot(s) are created by the VSS provider